SEND US PHOTOS OF YOUR BIKE

 4.)
 RIGHT SIDE ENGINE SHOT.
 Same as above but the right side instead.
 It's better to have some extra stuff showing around the engine (tank, oil tank, etc.) than cut any part of the engine out of the shot.

 5.)
 DETAIL SHOT.
 One very nice detail shot of something particularly interesting or significant about the bike is always desirable.
-For instance, on a 1959 Triumph Bonneville, a good detail shot might be the twin Amal Carbs with shared single remote float bowl mounted to the frame.
+For instance, on a 1959 Triumph Bonneville, a good detail shot might be the twin Amal Carbs with shared a single remote float bowl mounted to the frame.
 Sending a few good details shots never hurts, then we can pick our favorites.
 Think of Detail Shots as educational.
 What can you teach the world about this bike through this Detail Shot?

 6.)
 CHARACTER SHOT.
 This can be photo that makes the bike look good.
 It could be a different angle, or a nicer background.
 It could be a high-angle close-up that takes in the tank, part of the engine & so forth, with the only rule being that it has to look good.
 If the photo looks great & makes the bike look good, then you've succeeded in taking a good Character Shot.